Antergos/autobuild_script/README.md

 These images, will be available from http://mirrors.antergos.com/iso/testing.
 In the same folder, a build.log will be available with buildings logs, separated stdout from stderr.

+Usage:

-Place auta.config in /etc
+- Place auta.config in /etc
-Place auta.sh and auta-build.sh in /usr/bin
+- Place auta.sh and auta-build.sh in /usr/bin
-Run /usr/bin/auta.sh
+- Run /usr/bin/auta.sh